Doncaster PSB

-Doncaster PSB (Power Signal Box) is a signalling centre on the East Coast Main Line (ECML) railway in the United Kingdom, principally covering the line from London to Edinburgh but also encompassing other lines diverging and converging to the ECML.
-The signal box celebrated its 25th birthday in 2006.
+Doncaster PSB (power signal box) is a signalling centre on the East Coast Main Line (ECML) railway in the United Kingdom, principally covering the line in the area around Doncaster but also encompassing other lines diverging and converging to the ECML.

-The beginning of Doncaster PSB
+Beginning

-On Sunday 8 July 1979, the first section of the control panel in the new signal box at Doncaster became operational, controlling the movement of all trains in the immediate area of Doncaster station.
-Not only was this a significant landmark in the progress of the whole resignalling and track rationalisation project, but it also represented a further major step forward in British Rail's drive towards the complete modernisation of the London – Edinburgh East Coast Main Line.
-The signal box was completed in 1981 and was officially opened on 8 December 1981.
+On 8 July 1979, the first section of the control panel in the new signal box at Doncaster became operational, controlling the movement of all trains in the immediate area of Doncaster station.
+This was a significant landmark in the progress of the whole resignalling and track rationalisation project and represented a major step forward in British Rail's drive toward the complete modernisation of the London – Edinburgh East Coast Main Line.
+The signal box was completed in 1981 and officially opened on 8 December 1981.